rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 8. Finally, click **Create Image** and wait a few minutes for the image to be created.

-After the image is created, deploy a new Cloud Server using the previous procedure with the following exception: when prompted for image, click the **Saved** tab and select your image.
+After the image is created, deploy a new Cloud Server by using the previous procedure with the following exception: when prompted for the image, click the **Saved** tab and select your image.
 Again, provide a meaningful server name and record the password and IP address of the new server.

-To add the new node to the cluster, run the following commands (assuming that the IP of your new server is `10.20.30.40`, and the IP/hostname of your first server is <Your Server IP>):
+To add the new node to the cluster, run the following commands (assuming that the IP of your new server is `10.20.30.40` and the IP/hostname of your first server is <Your Server IP>):

     SSH to your first server